RESTwatch/MVMT-product-photos/README.md

 > To run the app, run the following in the root directory
 - npm install
+- npm run generate
-- npm run seed-db
+- npm run seed-postgres
-- npm start
+- npm run server-dev

 ## Requirements